metron-labs/secrets-manager-old/sdk/javascript/packages/oracle/README.md

 ## Logging
-We support logging for the AWS KSM integration.
+We support logging for the Oracle Key Vault integration.
 Supported log levels are as follows
 * trace
 * debug
 * info